Aliensinthesky/aliensinthesky.github.io/index.md

-## Welcome to Claire's generic webpage!
+## Welcome to Claire's webpage!

+I'm an Executive Assistant based in SF, California.
+This site is a personal project to learn some coding.
+Keep reading for some cat pics.

 [LinkedIn](https://www.linkedin.com/in/claire-armstrong/)